 By augmenting a fast with gut-restorative supplements and foods, it can represent a chance to truly “reset” the gut’s microbiome.

-In more severe situations, it is also beneficial to “prime the pump” by clearing out the gut with a short liquid fast (2-3 days) of raw, pressed fruit & vegetable juices.
-Be sure to include lemon and herbs (such as garlic and ginger) with your fresh juices.
+In more severe situations, it may also beneficial to “prime the pump” by clearing out the gut via a short liquid fast (2-3 days) of raw, pressed fruit & vegetable juices.
+Including lemon and herbs (such as garlic and ginger) in the fresh juices is an excellent step.

 In the big picture, an augmented fast (which includes gut-healing supplements and foods) represents a last resort before considering antibiotics & antifungals to address pathogens in the gut.

 To Clear Out An Unhealthy Gut

 When the microbiome is dominated by unhealthy flora, it may be best to clear out the gut.
 This allows gut-restorative foods and supplements to work more directly inside the gut.

 Drink fresh, raw juices (carrot + cucumber + apple) with fresh ginger juice and lemon juice for 1-3 days, or longer.

 - Drink 1/2 gallon to one whole gallon per day.